vitche/docker-host-shell-tunnel/README.md

 - Returns respective SHELL request execution results to the TCP port within the Docker network.

 This is intended to be used for:
-- Breaking from the isolated Docker environment into the Docker host machine;
+- Breaking from the isolated Docker environment into the Docker Host machine;
-- Therefore making the Docker host SHELL available within this isolated environment.
+- Therefore making the Docker Host SHELL available within this isolated environment.

 ## To start a tunnel
 ```shell